 While our nipples and areolas look and feel much different than the rest of our skin, we get pimples there for similar reasons.
 The buildup of sweat, oil, and dirt is a big culprit.
 This buildup can block Montgomery glands, located on the nipple and surrounding areola.
-These glands secrete a waxy sebaceous substance believed to help kickstart breastfeeding.
-When blocked, they can form a white or yellowish bump resembling a pimple.
+These glandular secretions are a waxy sebaceous substance believed to help kickstart breastfeeding.
+When blocked, they can form white spots or yellowish bumps resembling a pimple.

 Sometimes, however, Montgomery glands will become more pronounced than usual, mimicking the look of acne.
 But no need to worry, there are benign explanations for this.
 They could simply be reacting to cooler temperatures the same way your nipples do in air conditioning, for example.
 Alternatively, they often become more noticeable and whiter in color with pregnancy and hormone changes.

 Ingrown hair is another common cause of nipple acne.
 While not everyone has hair growing around their areolas, those who do might experience a hair that curls around, growing back into the skin causing a zit-like bump that can also be painful and itchy.